TerekliTahaBerk/data-science-portfolio/README.md

 3. Run the cells as needed to execute the code.

 ## Contents
 - Machine Learning
-    - [Predicting Boston Housing Prices](https://github.com/TahaBerk58/data-science-portfolio/tree/main/Predicting%20Boston%20Housing%20Prices): A model to predict the value of a given house in the Boston real estate market using various statistical analysis tools.
-Identified the best price that a client can sell their house utilizing machine learning.
+    - [Predicting Boston Housing Prices](https://github.com/TahaBerk58/data-science-portfolio/tree/main/Predicting%20Boston%20Housing%20Prices): This project is an analytical study that utilizes data science and machine learning methods to predict housing prices in Boston.
+Factors influencing housing prices were examined, followed by data cleaning, exploratory data analysis, and the application of predictive models to derive results.
+This study aims to enhance the understanding of both data science techniques and the dynamics of the real estate market.

 _Tools: scikit-learn, Pandas, Seaborn, Matplotlib, Pygame_